joulupunikki/Phoenix/README.md

 PHOENIX/PHOENIX.INI file introduced to contain configurable game parameters beyond those in EFS.INI.

-Currently Phoenix has a Wizard mode menu for testing.
+Currently Phoenix has a Wizard mode menu to aid in testing.
 You can get all techs, 999 of all resources on current planet or randomize the RNG.

+Currently the double red triangle button in planet and space windows goes through cargo pods instead of all faction units.

 New in version 0.8.3
 --------------------